zelcash/bitcoind-rpc/README.md

 bitcoind-rpc.js
 ===============

-A client library to connect to ZelCash RPC in JavaScript.
+A client library to connect to Flux RPC in JavaScript.

 ## Get Started